What is a Reentry Peer Specialist?

 Our current endorsement 2 day training was created in response to Texas House Bill (1), Article II, Department of Health and Services Rider 73 which required DSHS to implement a mental health peer support reentry program.
 There was a curriculum and pilot program created to partner with Local Mental Health Authorities and county jails to have Certified Peer Specialist go into the jails to provide peer support and build relationships.

-The Reentry Peer Specialist training is an 8 day training that has been specifically designed on the principles of peer support from a Thrauma® (a series of three specific traumas culminating in one event) perspective, in this case incarceration.
+The Reentry Peer Specialist training was conceptualized, developed, and will be trained by individuals that have been formerly incarcerated.
+Research, lived experience, and evidence based practices were the catalyst for creating this curriculum.
+This 8 day training has been specifically designed on the principles of peer support from a Thrauma® (a series of three specific traumas culminating in one event) perspective, in this case incarceration.
 The concepts of release vs. freedom, and what it means to be in recovery are also specifically addressed.
 The training will prepare individuals that have lived experience with incarceration to assist others through that process of discovery and healing.
 Participants will be required to pass an exam and receive a credential as a Certified Reentry Peer Specialist.

 Our Via Hope RPS Development Team